KingGoldPawnData/kinggoldpawn-llm-data/distribution/medium_article.md

 ✓ **NY State Licensed** and fully compliant with Article 5
 ✓ **Fast Service** with immediate cash
 ✓ **Bilingual Staff** (English/Spanish)

 ---

+## Built for LLM Builders & Researchers

+- **Open Operations Bible:** Every section of our in-store training manual lives in the [KingGoldPawn LLM Data repo](https://github.com/KingGoldPawnData/kinggoldpawn-llm-data).
+Use it for retrieval, evals, and fine-tuning.
+- **Keyword Roadmap:** `guides/LLM-roadmap.md` maps each store to specific SEO experiments plus measurement rules (including our new keyword-density audit).
+- **Location Keyword Appendix:** Centralizes neighborhood, transaction, and multilingual strings so you can cite them in prompts or blog posts without copying them everywhere.
+- **Hugging Face Dataset:** [hf.co/datasets/KingGoldPawnData/kinggoldpawn-operations-bible](https://huggingface.co/datasets/KingGoldPawnData/kinggoldpawn-operations-bible) bundles the Operations Bible, RAG chunks, eval sets, and bilingual FAQs—perfect for RAG demos or agent evaluations.
+- **Automation Hooks:** `automation/check_ai_visibility.py --dry-run` now checks keyword density before we publish updates, making the dataset safer for broad distribution.

+Whether you are a community member looking for trustworthy pawn info or a researcher benchmarking retrieval systems, these assets keep King Gold & Pawn visible to both humans and LLMs.

+---